 "Inadequate sleep — even moderate reductions for just one week — disrupts blood sugar levels so profoundly that you would be classified as pre-diabetic."

-Weaving these tips into your daily routine will increase the chances that you'll wake up each morning feeling refreshed, energized, and ready to take on the day.
+Weaving these tips into your daily routine will increase the likelihood that you'll wake up each morning feeling refreshed, energized, and ready to tackle the day.
 Minor adjustments can have a profound impact on your overall well-being and productivity.
 Yet, to make it last, you would need to take it to the next level.

-Mindfulness is about being present and embracing each moment.
+Mindfulness is about being present and embracing each moment as it unfolds.
 In 'Mindfulness,' Williams and Penman picture it as an act of self-compassion:

 "The quality of mindfulness is not a neutral or blank presence.
 True mindfulness is imbued with warmth, compassion, and interest.
 In the light of this engaged attention, we discover it is impossible to hate or fear anything or anyone we truly understand.
 The nature of mindfulness is engagement: where there is interest, a natural, unforced attention follows."